-While no legislation specifies the exact type of floor mat required, landlords and managers must take reasonable steps to reduce risks such as slips, trips, and falls.
-This principle is central to the Housing Health and Safety Rating System (HHSRS) under the Housing Act 2004, which identifies hazards such as “falls on level surfaces” and “falls on stairs” as priority concerns.
+Selecting the right matting for housing associations and HMOs is therefore not just a practical decision, it directly supports landlords’ duties to manage risks such as slips, trips, and falls.
+While no legislation specifies the exact type of mat required, the Housing Health and Safety Rating System (HHSRS) under the Housing Act 2004 identifies hazards such as falls on level surfaces and stairs as priority concerns.

-In HMOs, the Management Regulations 2006 make it explicit that floors, staircases, and communal areas must be kept clean, sound, and free from obstructions.
-In practice, high-quality matting forms an important part of fulfilling these duties.
+In HMOs, the Management Regulations 2006 require floors, staircases, and communal areas to be kept clean, sound, and free from obstructions.
+In practice, well-chosen, fit-for-purpose matting forms an important part of meeting these obligations.

-Below, we look at the most suitable types of matting for communal entrances, corridors, kitchens, and shared amenities, explaining the problems they solve and the safety features landlords should prioritise.
+Below, we outline the most suitable types of matting for communal entrances, corridors, kitchens, and shared amenities, explaining the problems they solve and the safety features landlords and property managers should prioritise.

 Entrance Areas: Managing Water, Dirt, and Footfall